percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

 The :option:`--tables` Option
 ================================================================================
-The first method involves the :option:`xtrabackup --tables` option.
+The first method involves the :option:`--tables` option.
 The option's value is a regular expression that is matched against the fully qualified tablename, including the database name, in the form ``databasename.tablename``.